National College Credit Recommendation Service

 Limited to Improbable Transfer

 Here today, gone tomorrow—that’s the theme of many companies that offer college credit through NCCRS evaluation.
-I mention this because high school students who need to hold college credit for several years aren’t good candidates for these options.
+I mention this because high school students often need to hold college credit for several years before sending it to a college, and that’s hard to do if a company goes out of business.
+There is no “master” database where your NCCRS credit is held. aren’t good candidates for these options.
 However, if your teen is a senior or already graduated from high school, and you know their target college accepts NCCRS credit, you can stockpile huge amounts of credit for cheap or free.
 If you’re unsure about target colleges, you may want to wait.
 Very few colleges accept or advertise acceptance of NCCRS credit.

 If you visit the NCCRS website, you’ll see a list of colleges that are “willing to consider” transcripts from NCCRS, the majority of them in New